 The residue definition for monitoring for food and feed of plant and animal origin was set to cyfluthrin (including other mixtures of constituent isomers (sum of isomers)).
-Monitoring the compounds of the residue definition can be done by the multiresidue method DFG S19 using gas chromatography with mass spectrometry (GC-MS) with limit of quantifications (LOQs) of 0.01 mg/kg in all commodity groups.
-The components of the residue definition for monitoring for food and feed of animal origin can be determined by using the multiresidue method DFG S19 with gas chromatography with electron capture detector (GC-ECD) with LOQs of 0.01 mg/kg in all matrices.
+Monitoring the compounds of the residue definition can be done by the multiresidue method DFG S19 using gas chromatographymass spectroscopy (GC-MS) with LOQs of 0.01 mg/kg in all commodity groups.
+The components of the residue definition for monitoring for food and feed of animal origin can be determined by using the multi-residue method DFG S19 with gas chromatography-electron capture detector (GC-ECD) with LOQs of 0.01 mg/kg in all matrices.

 The residue definition for monitoring in the environmental matrices was defined as constituent isomers of beta-cyfluthrin.
-Beta-cyfluthrin can be determined in soil by the multi-residue method DFG S19 with GC-ECD with a LOQ of 0.01 mg/kg.
-Residues of beta-cyfluthrin in surface water and drinking water can be determined by liquid chromatography with tandem mass spectrometry (LC-MS/MS) with a LOQ of 0.01 μ g/L. For surface water sufficiently validated primary and confirmatory methods allowing the determination of 0.0002 μ g/L beta-cyfluthrin are missing; as a consequence, a data gap was identified (see Appendix A, Section 5).
-Monitoring beta-cyfluthrin residues in air is possible with gas chromatography with tandem mass spectrometry (GC-MS/MS) with LOQs of 0.069 μ g/m3 for each enantiomeric pair.
+Beta-cyfluthrin can be determined in soil by the multi-residue method DFG S19 with GC-ECD with an LOQ of 0.01 mg/kg.
+Residues of beta-cyfluthrin in surface water and drinking water can be determined by LC-MS/MS with an LOQ of 0.01 μ g/L. For surface water, sufficiently validated primary and confirmatory methods allowing the determination of 0.0002 μ g/L beta-cyfluthrin are missing; as a consequence, a data gap was identified (see Appendix A, Section 5).
+Monitoring beta-cyfluthrin residues in air is possible with GC-MS/MS with LOQs of 0.069 μ g/m3 for each enantiomeric pair.

-Residues of beta-cyfluthrin in the body fluids can be determined by LC-MS/MS with a LOQ of 0.05 mg/L and in body tissues by the multi-residue method DFG S19 with GC-ECD with a LOQ = 0.01 mg/kg; however, it was concluded that the residue definition should include the sulfate conjugate of 4-OH-FPB acid, too (see Section 2).
+Residues of beta-cyfluthrin in the body fluids can be determined by LC-MS/MS with an LOQ of 0.05 mg/L and in body tissues by the multi-residue method DFG S19 with GC-ECD with an LOQ = 0.01 mg/kg; however, it was concluded that the residue definition should include the sulfate conjugate of 4-OH-FPB acid, too (see Section 2).
 As a consequence, a data gap was identified for a method for the monitoring of the compounds of the residue definition in body fluids and tissues.